jaswon/auth/README.md

 ## setup

 ### prerequisites
-- have a domain
+- register a domain
-- create a certificate for this domain using aws certificate-manager
+- create a certificate for this domain using AWS Certificate Manager

 ### steps